 - Vertical loop

-All of these components combine into a thrill ride that would rival the terror inflicted by the deep seas monster itself.
+All of these components combine into a thrill ride that you won’t forget.
 It will have your heart going a mile a minute.
-The Kraken, along with the Ice Breaker, Manta, and Pipeline Surf Coaster is sure to help make your SeaWorld Orlando vacation one to remember.
+The Kraken, along with the Ice Breaker, Manta, and Pipeline Surf Coaster is sure to help make your SeaWorld Orlando vacation.

 Find Resources to Create an Unforgettable SeaWorld Orlando Vacation at Fun Park Go

-When you get the “Winter Blues”, soon you’ll be ready to welcome Spring 2023 in a big way when the Pipeline Surf Coaster opens.
+When you get the “Winter Blues” you’ll be ready to visit the Pipeline Surf Coaster.
 A SeaWorld Orlando vacation delivers all of the excitement and fun you’ve been searching for.
 SeaWorld Orlando has the cure for your Winter blues with first-class hair-raising exhilaration.

 Fun Park Go is your top source for planning your next SeaWorld Orlando vacation.
 Our informative guides will give you all the information you need to create the perfect itinerary of SeaWorld Orlando attractions.